-Of the many buzz phrases circulating in the fitness world these days “deloading week” may be one that you’ve heard many times, have contextually surmised its meaning, but may be uncertain of its necessity and appropriate application.
-As it sounds, deloading week is carefully timed week of active recovery within a periodized and progressively-loaded strength routine (or mesocycle) in which the client “deloads” by reduces either volume and/or intensity to allow for much-needed recovery.
-But not everyone needs one.
+As it sounds, deloading week is a carefully timed week of active recovery within a periodized and progressively-loaded strength routine (or mesocycle) in which the client “deloads” by reducing either volume and/or intensity to allow for much-needed recovery.

 Personally, I’m coming to the end of the first year-long macrocycle of strength and hypertrophy I’ve had in years, preceded by years of training with zero progression, and then post-partum-no-training-at-all.
 But recently I have been working harder than I ever have before and have been feeling the effects, both good and bad.